Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Government expropriation is regulated by the Act on Forced Expropriation of December 16 1954.
+Government expropriation is regulated by the Law on Forced Expropriation of December 16 1954.

 What is the required notice period for expropriation and how is compensation calculated?

-Expropriation commences with notification of the property owner with a view to establishing fair compensation, following payment of which possession will be taken of the property.
+Expropriation commences with notification to the property owner with a view to establishing fair compensation; following payment of such compensation, possession will be taken of the property.
 The owner thus knows about the procedure from its initiation.

 Compensation can be determined in three different ways:

 - through an agreement between the owner and the administration;

 - through a proposal by the owner or the administration which is accepted by the other party; or

 - as a last resort, by decision of the provincial expropriation jury.